-- § Short half-life: As etripamil is a short-acting drug product, any adverse side effects that might occur should be short lived. - § Fast onset: Etripamil is designed to be rapidly absorbed into the bloodstream with a clinically meaningful concentration, allowing it to act quickly on the desired target (electrical conduction system or coronary blood vessels). - § Convenient administration: We developed etripamil as a convenient nasal spray that can be administered by patients to deliver a single dose of drug via a nasal spray device.
+- Short half-life: Etripamil is a short-acting drug, and any adverse side effects that might occur should be short lived. - § Fast onset: Etripamil is designed to be rapidly absorbed into the bloodstream with a clinically meaningful concentration, allowing it to act quickly on the desired target (electrical conduction system or coronary blood vessels). - § Convenient administration: We developed etripamil so that it can be conveniently self-administered by patients via a nasal spray device.